Photo credit: Russ Ricketts.

 Dan Serres, Conservation Director

-Dan works to engage diverse communities along the Columbia.
-In 2005, he started with Columbia Riverkeeper as the lead organizer in our successful campaign to protect the Columbia River Estuary, forests, and farmland from the Bradwood Landing and Oregon LNG Liquefied Natural Gas (LNG) proposals and their related pipelines.
-Since 2009, he has filled the role of Conservation Director where his work has broadened to protecting the Columbia River from a barrage of dirty fossil fuel export proposals including LNG export terminals, coal export terminals, oil-by-rail facilities, and power plants.
-Dan is also a member of the Hanford Advisory Board, where he speaks up as a public voice demanding faster and more robust cleanup of North America’s most contaminated nuclear site.
-He is a fourth-generation Oregonian, born and raised outside of Oregon City.
-Dan’s background is in Earth Systems science, and he received a B.S. and M.S. from Stanford University.
-When not traveling around the Columbia River watershed in his work for Riverkeeper, Dan can be found on the basketball court or hiking through the desert.
+Dan (he/him) works to engage diverse communities along the Columbia.
+In 2005, he started with Columbia Riverkeeper as an organizer in our successful campaign to protect the Columbia River Estuary, forests, and farmland from the Bradwood Landing and Oregon LNG Liquefied Natural Gas (LNG) proposals and their related pipelines.
+Since 2009, he has filled the role of Conservation Director where his work broadened to work with communities to protect the Columbia River from a barrage of dirty fossil fuel export proposals, including LNG export terminals, coal export terminals, oil-by-rail facilities, and fracked gas power plants.
+Dan was a member of the Hanford Advisory Board, and he supports Riverkeeper’s efforts to clean up Hanford.
+Dan’s background is in Earth Systems science, energy policy, and community organizing.

 Riverkeeper’s team includes scientists, environmental lawyers, and community organizers.
 We work to organize and empower local communities, enforce environmental laws, and build strategic coalitions.
 Our mission is to protect and restore the Columbia River and all life connected to it.